corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/config-network-parameters.md

 previous epoch (if exists) and always strictly positive (> 0).
 If not set then the previous epoch value will be automatically incremented.
 This parameter is mainly used for ensuring uniqueness across multiple segregated sub-zones.
 If only one network map is being run then it is best practice to omit this option.

+* **recoveryMaximumBackupInterval**:
+A default value used by the Ledger Recovery flows to determine the time range considered for recovery.
+When attempting recovery, nodes restore to a database backup no older than this value by default.
+This value can be overridden by specifying an override to the flow.
+It can also be overridden if the same parameter is specified for every node in the node configuration.
+An override to the flow takes priority in terms of overrides.
+However, it is optional in both the network parameters and the node configuration.
+If no values are set, then it must be specified in the flow.
+The default value is `null` in the CENM network parameters.

+* **confidentialIdentityMinimumBackupInterval**:
+A default value for the minimum age of the generated confidential identity key before it can be used.
+This value can be overridden in the node configuration or, if a more recent database backup is indicated, via RPC or shell commands.
+It is optional in both the network parameters and the node configuration.
+If no value is set for either, then it is assumed to be zero.
+The default value is `null` in the CENM network parameters.